 For more information please go to

 Grouse Mountain Regional Park page

-The Grouse Grind Trail is part of Metro Vancouver's newest regional park.
-It is located in North Vancouver, B.C., at the base of the Grouse Mountain Resort ski area.
-It is an extremely steep and mountainous trail that begins at the 300-metre-elevation and climbs to 1,100 metres over a distance of approximately 2.9 kilometres.
+The Grouse Grind Trail is located in North Vancouver, BC.
+It is a very steep trail that starts at 300 metres elevation and climbs to 1,100 metres over a distance of approximately 2.5 kilometres.

 Trail Use Reminders:

 - No littering, pack out what you pack in.

 - Downhill hiking is not permitted due to rock fall concerns, trail damage and congestion issues on narrow sections of the trail.
 (You can return either via the Grouse Mountain Resort gondola [$15 fee] or the BCMC Route [2.9 km])